danielsaidi/website_danielsaidi/collections/_posts/2018/2018-01-29-ditching-rxswift.md

 }
 ```

-If we'd add the rx code to the `didSet` block, I think the property would become too big.
+If we'd add rx code to the `didSet` block, I think the property would become too big.
 With UIKit, however, I think this is not the case:

 ```swift
 @IBOutlet weak var mapView: ComboMapView? {